Trophy hunting in South Africa is like nowhere else in the world. The number and density of animals will astound any first time African hunter.

 Blesbok weighs around 140 pounds.
 Rams mature at 3 years.
 Trophy quality lies in the width of the boss and horn color.
 The trophy should stand out in the herd.
 Blesbok can also be white.

 Impala Trophy Hunting in South Africa

 Impala weighs in at around 130 pounds.
 The lyre-shaped horns are carried by the males, which should be wide and standout from the other males.
 Trophy maturity is at about four years.

 Eland weighs in around 1500 pounds and matures to trophy quality at about 8 years.
 Trophy quality lies in a thick neck and the color of the dewlap, as well as a darkened fringe on the forehead.

 Gemsbok weighs in around 500 pounds.
 Trophy maturity is at around 4 years.
 Both males and females make for spectacular Trophies.
 The female’s horns are longer but more slender and will also tend to curve backward.

 Red Lechwe trophies weigh in at around 200 pounds.
 Bulls mature at five years.
 The spread of the horns and the tips hooking forward indicate maturity.
 Red Lechwe is an introduced species and has adapted well to savannah.

 Blue Wildebeest Trophy

 Blue Wildebeest weighs around 350 pounds.
 Trophy quality can be judged by the size of the boss and the curl.
-Blue Wildebeest trophies will be around 4 years.
-The sheer brute strength of the Blue Wildebeest when hit is amazing.
+Wildebeest trophies will be about 4 years.
+The sheer brute strength of the Wildebeest when hit is amazing.

 Giraffe weighs in at around 2500 pounds, makes for an interesting stalk, and is an unusual trophy.
 Older animals become much darker with age.
 The vegetation they also eat impacts color.
 The giraffe can become 18-foot-tall.